Annie Lennox: Personal life

-Lennox has been married three times.

-She and Dave Stewart were in a relationship for three years in the late 1970s, before they formed the Eurythmics.
+Lennox and Dave Stewart were in a relationship for three years in the late 1970s, before they formed Eurythmics.
+She has since been married three times.

 Her first marriage, from 1984 to 1985, was to German Hare Krishna devotee Radha Raman.
 From 1988 to 2000, Lennox was married to Israeli film and record producer Uri Fruchtmann and they lived in The Grove, Highgate.
 The couple have two daughters, Lola and Tali.
 A son, Daniel, was stillborn in 1988.

-While fundraising in 2009, Lennox met Mitch Besser and his wife who had started an AIDS charity in Africa.
-Besser had divorce proceedings brought against him after his relationship with Lennox became public.
+While fundraising in 2009, Lennox met Mitch Besser, who had started an AIDS charity in Africa.
+Besser had divorce proceedings brought against him in April 2012.
 On 15 September 2012 Lennox married Besser at a private ceremony in London.
-Besser is the brother of Richard E. Besser.
+He is the brother of medical doctor/executive Richard E. Besser.

-In September 2012 Lennox featured in Series 9 of the BBC's Who Do You Think You Are?, in which she discovered that her great-great-grandmother Jessie Fraser worked at the Broadford Flax Mill in Aberdeen.
+In September 2012, Lennox featured in series 9 of the BBC's Who Do You Think You Are?, in which she discovered that her great-great-grandmother Jessie Fraser worked at the Broadford Flax Mill in Aberdeen.
 Her maternal grandmother, Dora Paton, was a dairy maid at the Balmoral Royal Estate and her maternal grandfather, William Ferguson, was a gamekeeper also at Balmoral.

 Both of Lennox's parents died of cancer.
 Lennox is agnostic and a feminist.
 Lennox became a vegetarian at age 29.
 In the 2010 Sunday Times Rich List of British millionaires from the world of music, Lennox was estimated to have a fortune of £30 million.